mcarr823/links-api/doc/api/README.md

 ## Endpoints

-The Links API supports the following primary endpoints:
+The Links API supports the following endpoints:

 | Endpoint   | Description                     |
 |------------|---------------------------------|